ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 ### Registry Webhook Settings

 To receive notifications on image changes, register your webhook settings in the NCR Console.
 Select the registry to configure the webhook on, and select the **Webhook** tab on the details pane at the bottom.
 Click the **Create Webhook** button.
-When the **Create Webhook** dialog box appears, set the properties and click the **OK** button.
+When the **Create Webhook** dialog box appears, set the properties and click the **Confirm** button.
 Currently, notification settings using HTTP(S) calls and Slack messenger are supported.

 ### Container Image Cleanup